Dreamed 1986/2/1 by Chris Wayan

 The dream is right.
 I must start planning to leave this place.
 This dreamless place.

-Within a year I was traveling regularly up to San Francisco to an improv dance class, making friends in the arts community.
-Four years later I'd quit my job at Stanford and moved to the City of Dreams.
+Within months I was driving weekly up to San Francisco to an improv dance class, making friends in the arts community.
+And saving up.
+Four years later I quit my job at Stanford and moved to the City of Dreams.

 And here will I live till I pass away